bustle/shep/README.md

 [![Build Status](https://travis-ci.org/bustlelabs/shepherd.svg?branch=master)](https://travis-ci.org/bustlelabs/shepherd)

-A framework for building APIs using AWS API Gateway and Lambda
+A framework for building resources using AWS resource Gateway and Lambda

 *Warning: Still in development.
 Not ready for production use*